Wadi Mujib: Geography

 During the last ice age the water level of the Dead Sea reached 180 m below sea level, about 240 m higher than it is today.
 It flooded the lower areas of the canyons along its banks, which became bays and begun to accumulate sediments.
 As the climatic conditions changed, about 20,000 years ago, the water level of the lake dropped, leaving the re-emergent canyons blocked with lake marl.

-Most canyons managed to cut through their plugged outlets and to resume their lower courses.
-However, Wadi Mujib, abandoned its former outlet by breaking through a cleft in the sandstone.
+Most canyons managed to cut through their plugged outlets and to resume their lower courses; but Wadi Mujib abandoned its former outlet by breaking through a cleft in the sandstone.
 This narrow cleft became the bottleneck of an enormous drainage basin of 6571 km2 with a huge discharge and annual sediment yield of 143,780 tonnes.
 During the years the cleft was scoured deeper and the gorge of Wadi Mujib was formed.